Query Optimization: Past to Present Immanuel Haffner, Prof. Jens Dittrich

 • Every student must write a summary of each of their peer's papers.
 Summaries must be 1-2 pages, DIN A4, 11pt; not less, not more.
 These summaries must be submitted during the lecture period.
 Summaries are graded and make 20% of your final seminar grade.
 Writing the summaries is mandatory to pass the seminar.
 The summaries are made accessible to all other students of the seminar and aid your peers in preparing their presentation.

 • Students must submit a draft of their slides 4 weeks prior to their presentation.
 The final version of the slides must be submitted 2 weeks before the presentation.
+Students must present a draft of their presentation to their supervisor prior to their talk.

 • We will have three mandatory meetings during the lecture period: